 The committee consists of five faculty members elected by the College of Business faculty.
-All members must have attained the rank of associate professor or above with tenure, at least three of whom shall have attained the rank of full professor, by the date of election.
+If feasible, all members must have attained the rank of associate professor or above with tenure, at least three of whom shall have attained the rank of full professor, by the date of election.
+If there are not enough available ranked faculty members from within the College of Business, the College of Business may - at the discretion of the College of Business faculty - elect College of Business faculty who do not meet the normal qualifications and/or elect faculty who meet these criteria from outside the College of Business.